What type of solar electric systems do you install?

 What happens if I sell my home?

 Most home-buyers will be thrilled with the prospect of free electricity.
 This fact increases the value of your home and provides you in most cases with a much higher return on your investment compared to a kitchen or a bathroom remodel.
-This is not usually the case with a leased Solar System.
-Our company does not recommend and does not market leased systems.
+This is not usually the case with leased solar systems.
+Our company does not recommend and does not market leased solar systems.

-Your PV Solar System will still work even in cloudy weather.
-If it is mildly overcast, your system may produce about 1/3 to 1/2 as much as it would during bright, sunny conditions.
+Your PV solar system will still work even in cloudy weather.
+If it is mildly overcast, your system may produce about 30-50% as much as it would during bright, sunny conditions.
 Your solar system does require sunlight to work, so the system will not produce power at night.
 It’s during these hours that your electric utility company will provide electricity.

 What about extreme wind and weather?